NBA Jam (2010 video game): NBA Jam

 NBA Jam received "generally favorable reviews" on all platforms except the PlayStation 3 version, which received "average" reviews, according to the review aggregation website Metacritic.
 IGN called the Wii version "an incredibly fun pick-up-and-play game with an insane competitive edge."
 Game Informer said that the same console version's only major flaw is its lack of online multiplayer.
 GameTrailers said that the lack of online play in the same console version hurts its value as a retail product.
 GameZone gave the same console version seven out of ten and stated, "With an all too familiar feeling, NBA Jam serves as homage to the games we have lost from yesteryear.
 What it boils down to is: the gameplay hasn't changed all that much and aside from unlocking the plethora of classic players such as Detlef Schrempf and Chris Mullin, there's little reason to return to NBA Jam after a few hours of play."
 PlayStation Official Magazine – Australia gave the PS3 version eight out of ten, saying that it "always succeeded by being better with friends, and that hasn't changed.
 There's an updated remix mode with a few new modes that are more gimmick and curious distractions than serious contenders for your time.
 You'll get the most amount of playtime out of the standard mode, especially when you're really dominating a game against your mates."
 However, PlayStation Official Magazine – UK gave it six out of ten, saying that "it'll keep you amused for an hour every few weeks."

 On Fire Edition

 The On Fire Edition received "favorable" reviews on both platforms according to Metacritic.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated NBA Jam: On Fire Edition for "Sports Game of the Year".